VadeSerg/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

-# [Your Name] - [Challenge Name] Analysis
+# [Beatrice Liu] - [Challenge 4 - Crop Questions] Analysis

 ## Overview
-Brief description of what you're analyzing and why it matters for Producers Direct and smallholder farmers.
+Created bi-, tri-, and quad-grams for English questions on:  cattle, tomato, maize, chickens, and no topic to discern most common questions; these can be used by Producers Direct to create FAQ for smallholder farmers.

 ## Research Questions
 - Question 1: What specific question are you trying to answer?